Get insider access

 Soundstage

-Soundstage describes the perceived space and environment of sound, as created by the headphones acoustics.
+Soundstage describes the sound's perceived space and environment, as created by the headphones' acoustics.

-Results: Typical planar magnetic drivers have slightly better soundstage.
+Results: Typical planar magnetic drivers have a slightly better soundstage.
 The drivers are usually larger, and the entire diaphragm moves to create a planar sound wavefront instead of the focused spherical wavefront that's common for dynamic drivers.
-Soundstage is heavily dependent on the way sound interacts with the ear, and a focused wavefront slightly alters the way we localize sound as it enters the ear canal.
+Soundstage heavily depends on how sound interacts with the ear, and a focused wavefront slightly alters how we localize sound as it enters the ear canal.

 A broader wavefront gives a better representation of the stereo image, as it feels less like it's coming directly from a point source on your head and more like a wave of sound from your environment.
 It's a noticeable effect, but it may not be as significant, as newer closed-back planar magnetic headphones like the Oppo PM-3 also have relatively spherical divers with a focused sound wavefront.
 On the other hand, high-end dynamic drivers like those in the Sennheiser HD 800 S model are large enough and designed not to experience this issue.